 Don’t forget that absences due to physical illness can also result in anxiety or depression.
-Sometimes the reason for the absence is not as clear-cut as may seem on paper.
+Sometimes the reason for the absence is not as clear-cut as it may seem on paper.
 Many employees mask the real reason for absence with a minor illness because they don’t feel comfortable sharing the full details.
-Building trust between the manager and employee will help bridge this gap.
+Building trust between the manager and employee will help bridge this gap upon an employee’s return to work.
 Having the interview in a private space is also important to this end, this should not be a conversation that colleagues or passers-by can overhear.

 Responsibility for own health

-The harder part of the interview is to discuss how future absence could be avoided.
+Discussing how future absence could be avoided is the harder part of the interview.
 This part requires skill from the manager.
 It may seem like an impossible question.
 After all, what can the manager or employee do to avoid illness?
-In fact, there are many ways to improve health and employees have a responsibility to look after their own health enough to fulfil their part of their employment contract.
+There are many ways to improve health and employees have a responsibility to look after their own health enough to fulfil their part of their employment contract.
 For example, getting enough rest, maintaining physical fitness, taking holidays, washing hands and being careful about infection control are just a few simple ones to mention.

 Support employee on their road to recovery

 Naturally, the manager should be supportive of the employees journey to recovery.
 Showing that the employer is willing to be flexible in any way that is operationally practical can go a long way in building loyalty, trust and engagement with the employee.

 Ensuring the discussion is a proper interview instead of a simple paper exercise permits its use to its fullest potential.
 As this is the first opportunity to prevent an problem absence pattern from developing.